nbatfai/SamuVocab/README.md

 # SamuVocab, exp.
 7, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge

 - The agent learns and recognizes a vocabulary of 20 words.
 It is shown in video at https://youtu.be/KGUrMSvD4RI
 - The agent learns and recognizes a vocabulary of 1200 words.
+It is shown in video at https://youtu.be/kjhJ7Q-7Ys0

 ## Usage